Award-winning playwright Terrence McNally dies from coronavirus complications

 Award-winning playwright Terrence McNally died Tuesday from complications due to coronavirus at Sarasota Memorial Hospital in Florida, according to a representative.
 He was 81.

-McNally, who was a lung cancer survivor with chronic COPD, was frequently described as the "bard of American theater."
+McNally, who was a lung cancer survivor with chronic obstructive pulmonary disease, was frequently described as the "bard of American theater."

-In 2018, he was inducted into the American Academy of Arts and Letters — the highest accolade celebrating artist merit in the United States — and in 2019, he received a Tony Award for Lifetime Achievement, the Dramatists Guild Lifetime Achievement Award and the Lucille Lortel Lifetime Achievement Award.
+In 2018, he was inducted into the American Academy of Arts and Letters — one of the highest accolades celebrating artistic merit in the United States — and in 2019, he received a Tony Award for Lifetime Achievement, the Dramatists Guild Lifetime Achievement Award and the Lucille Lortel Lifetime Achievement Award.

 He is survived by his husband, Tom Kirdahy, and his brother, Peter McNally.